ES-DOC/cordex-specializations-land/CONTRIBUTING.md

   the master branch, ready to be used by downstream tools (such as the spreadsheet generator).

-## Version strategy for the CMIP6 specializations
+## Version strategy for the CORDEX specializations

 Each individual specialization uses an internal three-level **major.minor.trivial** numeric version scheme, e.g 1.0.4, that is